rghvdberg/ninjas/README.md

 Most (all?) crashes resolved at the moment.
 There are still a lot of things not implemented yet though.
 Look at the [issues](https://github.com/rghvdberg/ninjas/issues) and feel free to report bugs, features and so on.

+There's a dedicated [Matrix room (#ninjas:matrix.org)](https://riot.im/app/#/room/#ninjas:matrix.org) for Ninjas which is a good place to keep check on commits, report bugs and ask questions.

 ***